ponsoc/ststeroids/README.md

 1.0.0

-A partial rewrite of the framework so that it has a smaller footprint and creation of objects feels more natural and is better supported by editors and debuggers.

--
+We’ve partially rewritten the framework to reduce its footprint and make object creation more intuitive.
+Editor and debugger support has been improved, making development smoother and more productive.
+The router system has also been greatly enhanced, now supporting conditional routes directly within the framework, giving you more control over navigation and layout rendering.

 **Note** this version is considered to be a breaking change.
 Make sure to adapt your code base so that it works with this new version.
+A small migration guide:

 - Updated example app so that sidebar is actually defined and rendered a layout and not in the main app
 - Rewrite of the whole router concept.
 Making it easier to work with routes and conditional routes.
 Also moves application routing logic to the framework.